 - Participation and contribution: 10% of the marks for this paper will derive from your contribution to Zoom sessions and discussion forums.
-The marks will not be awarded for the correctness of your contributions, but for making an effort to engage with the question at hand and to use the reading and other learning that you have done to progress the discussion.
+The marks will not be awarded for the correctness of your contributions, but for making an effort to engage with the question at hand.

 - Teaching Arrangements

 - Compulsory webinar sessions: Tuesday afternoons 4pm-6pm.

 - Block Week (Zoom webinars): Monday 18th July, Tuesday 19th July, Wednesday 20th July, 4pm - 6pm

 E. Vittinghoff, D.V Glidden, S.C.
 Shiboski, C.E.
 McCulloch (2012).
 "Regression Methods in Biostatistics linear, logistic, survival, and repeated measures models, 2nd Edition."

 - Graduate Attributes Emphasised